NextUrban/Livability_by_Twitter/README.md

 ### Twitter API data collection

 Step 2.
-Creating a Twitter application is next in the process.
+Creating a Twitter application is the next process.